DataScienceINT/knowledge-sharing/knowledgeLinks.md

 - [Designing a GPT-3 for science](https://future.com/how-to-build-gpt-3-for-science).
 Key TAs: death to PDF, articles are a substrate for information combination.
 - [Lessons from the GPT-4chan controversy](https://thegradient.pub/gpt-4chan-lessons/).
 Article about ethics in AI.
 Interesting TA: possibility to "gate" potentially harmful models so that they are only accessible to researchers.

+### Talks
+- [NLP Summit](https://www.nlpsummit.org/) A collection of talks about NLP, particularly focused on biomedical/healthcare.
+Look into tab "Watch past summits".

 ## Graph ML